| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 Limitations:

-polygons can have only their name in tooltip,
+polygons can have only their name in tooltip, need load='custom' for rendering

 assumes Geodetic CRS is WGS 84, for conversion use st_transform with crs=4326.